Jacamarsh/ECE5780_Final_Project/README.md

 2. Download most recent version of STM32CubeMX and your board is properly configured with up to date packages.
 3. Download Keil uVision 5 (MDK-ARM bulk package is good to download off of keil's website as well).
 After install, in Keil's package manager, be sure to install/update all packages relevant to your specific board (in this case, the STM32F072RB).
 Download CMSIS package/library.
 4. Download PuTTy (this is for UART communication during use of program and for debugging)
 5. Download the FTDI VCP Driver needed (this is to enable your UART to TTL bredboard chip as COM3 when plugged into your PC via USB).
-Download link: https://ftdichip.com/wp-content/uploads/2021/08/CDM212364_Setup.zip
+Download link: [Click Here](https://ftdichip.com/wp-content/uploads/2021/08/CDM212364_Setup.zip)
 6. After all this done, unzip your download of this repo in the directory you wish to install this project.
 7. To run board setup, run the .ioc file  (FinalProject->core->.ioc file(STM32MX's board pin configurations etc.)
 8. Then, under the zip file's FinalProject->MDK-ARM-> uvision project, open this!
 This is where all your work is being managed/executed inside of uVision!